15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 5. STAY IN A BEAUTIFUL DUBROVNIK OLD TOWN BOUTIQUE HOTEL

-I’ve stopped in the Dubrovnik Old Town more than anywhere else, the location is super convenient for shorter trips as everything is within walking distance from the restaurants to beaches, must-do activities and boat excursions that leave directly from the old town harbour!
+I’ve stopped in the Dubrovnik Old Town more than anywhere else, it’s the best area to stay in Dubrovnik, where everything is within walking distance from the restaurants to beaches, must-do activities and boat excursions that leave directly from the old town harbour and unlike the apartments, which tend to be up lots of stone stairs – the boutiques can be found within the charming squares, just like the accommodation in Split!

 If you want to explore the best hotels in Dubrovnik Old Town, here’s my full guide on where to stay in Dubrovnik, perfect if you want to be located in or walking distance to the Old Town!